Spectral conditions for spherical two-distance sets: Conditions for spherical 2-distance sets

 \section{Conditions for spherical 2-distance sets}

 In this section we give a set of four necessary and sufficient conditions for a graph to have a spherical representation.
+Note that similar conditions have been studied for general spherical point sets, see \cite{tarazaga1996circum} and \cite{neumaier1981distance}.

 First, we define the matrix $B_G$ which encodes the pairwise distances of the corresponding 2-distance set. \begin{definition} Given a \emph{representable} graph $G(V, E)$ on $d+2$ vertices with ratio $k$, denote by $B_G = B_G(k)$ the $(d+2)\times(d+2)$ matrix with entries

 \end{definition} Next, we gives an exact characterization of graphs with $d+2$ vertices that are representable in $\rd$.
 This characterization is symmetric with respect to all vertices, in contrast with Lemma~\ref{ns}, in which one vertex has to be used as a reference.
 Let $\one$ be the all-ones vector and $\one^{\perp}$ be the orthogonal complement of the span of $\one$. \begin{prop} Let $G$ be a graph on $d+2$ vertices.
 Then $G$ is representable in $\rd$ with ratio $k$ if and only if the following two conditions hold. \begin{enumerate}[label={$(\arabic*)$}] \item For all vectors $w\in \one^{\perp}$ we have $w^TB_G(k)w \geq 0$. \item There exists a nonzero vector $w\in \one^{\perp}$ such that $B_G(k)w = \gamma \one$ for a real number $\gamma$. \end{enumerate}